bella-juma/python-data-sci/README.md

 ### PROJECT DESCRIPTION
 ***
-Voice,Sms and Data are key contributors to essential communication.Availability  of services and the dat abt how to get the data online ensures cell users are able to operate and performa various activities at their own comfort locations.inaccessibillity/poor communication due to buffer or no connectivity is an hindrace both to the user and business.
-MTN as a provider in this project was doing an upgrade to ensure we can :
+Voice,Sms and Data are key contributors to essential communication.Good infrustructure  ensures availability  of services and the data  attached will be asesed by team cannon so as to ensure the upgrade is succesfful and better services are offered to users and  ensure localisation. cannons were hired as datascientist by the MTN  provider in this project to enusre smooth transition into the upgrade and pick out how the upgrade would  :
 1.support business
 2.ensure localisation
-3.billing of the various products is acchieved
+3.billing of the various products is acchieved 4.imporove infrustructures in cities
-4.which cities were the most used  becaouse  of service availability and thus  were most  actively used  for three days during busines hours? we have various data that we needed to suject to cleaning then make sence out of it and ensure anyone whu was trying to acces any information would do by making few queries or use of various pands function to get a substancial feedback.

 **Team canon**had various procedural task

  **data cleaning**